The Healing Obituary, a Writing Seminar

 When it comes to writing, who needs to revise?

 You do.
 We all do.
 But where do you start?
 What are you looking for?
 How do you decide what to rewrite, what to cut, what to add?

-In this seven-week class, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time, bringing confidence and clarity to your writing.
+In this four-week class, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time, bringing confidence and clarity to your writing.